tier4/caret_doc/docs/visualization/latency/index.md

 <prettier-ignore-start>
 !!! warning
     Communication latency is defined as elapsed time from topic message publish to subscription callback execution corresponding to the message.
-    Strictly speaking, it is not not only required time from message transmission to reception, but it includes scheduling latency.
+    Strictly speaking, it is not not only elapsed time from message transmission to reception, but it also includes scheduling latency of callback.
 <prettier-ignore-end>